JeffersonCarvalh0/car-race/README.md

 #### Deploy
 The game is being deployed to github pages.
 CI/CD is being managed by github actions.
 There is a development workflow for development that performs tests, type checks and lints the code which runs at every commit(except to master) and a release workflow that does everything the developmont workflow does and automatically deploys to github pages.
 The release workflow runs at every push to master, which includes PR merges.

+### Known bugs
+ - Obstacles appearing in the wrong position in the horizon
+ - Cars not being shown in firefox

 ## License
 Licensed under MIT.
 See [LICENSE](LICENSE) for details.